Bolometer: Applications in plasma physics

 Bolometers play a pivotal role in monitoring radiation in fusion plasmas.
 The Wendelstein 7-X (W7-X) stellarator employs a two-camera bolometer system to capture plasma radiation.
 This setup is optimized to identify 2D radiation distributions within a symmetrical triangular plasma cross-section.
 Recent progress includes the refinement of a tomographic reconstruction algorithm, which leans on the principle of relative gradient smoothing (RGS) of emission profiles.
 This has been effectively applied to the W7-X hydrogen discharges powered by electron cyclotron resonance heating (ECRH).
 In terms of hardware, the W7-X bolometers are equipped with metal-resistive detectors.
 These are distinguished by a 5 μm thick gold absorber, sized 1.3 mm in the poloidal direction and 3.8 mm toroidally, mounted on a ceramic (silicon nitride Si3N4) substrate.
 The inclusion of a 50 nm carbon layer is strategic, enhancing the detection efficiency for low-energy photons.
 These detectors are notably attuned to impurity line radiation, covering a spectrum from the very ultraviolet (VUV) to soft x-rays (SXR).
 Given their resilience and innovative design, they are being considered as prototypes for the upcoming ITER bolometer detectors.

 Microbolometers

 A microbolometer is a specific type of bolometer used as a detector in a thermal camera.
 It is a grid of vanadium oxide or amorphous silicon heat sensors atop a corresponding grid of silicon.
 Infrared radiation from a specific range of wavelengths strikes the vanadium oxide or amorphous silicon, and changes its electrical resistance.
 This resistance change is measured and processed into temperatures which can be represented graphically.
-The microbolometer grid is commonly found in three sizes, a 640×480 array, a 320×240 array (384×288 amorphous silicon) or less expensive 160×120 array.
+The microbolometer grid is commonly found in three sizes, a 640×480 array, a 320×240 array (384×288 amorphous silicon) or less expensive 160×120 or 80×60 array.
 640x512 VOx arrays are commonly used in static security camera applications with low shock resistance requirements.
 Different arrays provide the same resolution with larger array providing a wider field of view.
 Larger, 1024×768 arrays were announced in 2008.